jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792465&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>Instead of Aboriginal people being integrated into colonial society or colonial thinking, it was the opposite.
+<blockquote>&ldquo;Instead of Aboriginal people being integrated into colonial society or colonial thinking, it was the opposite.
 Rural Newfoundlanders survived because they adopted an Aboriginal way of life.
-That&rsquo;s why rural Newfoundland was so thriving and made such a contribution to the building of the capitalism that we now have.</blockquote>
+That&rsquo;s why rural Newfoundland was so thriving and made such a contribution to the building of the capitalism that we now have.&rdquo;</blockquote>

 The economy of Newfoundland, he said, was "built on the backs of Newfoundland fisherman, Aboriginal and non-Aboriginal.
 People who got up at 4 o'clock in the morning and risked their lives to bring in money that ended up with the merchants of St. John's."